 Emma Mills is an award winning British writer and a leading expert in meditation + mindfulness.

 She’s the author of 'Inhale.
 Exhale.
-Repeat', the new 24-hour meditation guidebook from Penguin books and her unique breadth of knowledge draws on over 15 years of experience in the study of psychology, meditation and wellbeing.
+Repeat', the new 24-hour meditation guidebook from Penguin books, a contributor to the new Lonely Planet Wellness Guide book and her unique breadth of knowledge draws on over 15 years of experience in the study of psychology, meditation and wellbeing.

 She’s the creator of the popular wellness blog Emma Mills London, where she shares her online classes in meditation and self discovery.
 As a consultant, Emma helps organisations to find new and exciting ways of integrating meditation and wellness into their service provisions or products.